lextoumbourou/notes/content/comp_investing_part_1.md

 <p>

-"Just fucking do it later," Kelly yelled from the other room, "Our plane is leaving in like 2 hours.
-You haven't even started packing."
+"Just fucking do it later," Kelly yelled from the other room, "Our plane is leaving in like 2 hours."

 </p>

 <p>

-"I am packing!"
+"Okay, okay, I'm packing!"

 </p>

 <p>
 I stuffed a couple of shirts into the bag, then sat down to scour the course's forum for help.
 The last couple of weeks had been exhausting marathon of work and study.
-I was determined to leave every part of it behind for a week or so.
+I was determined to leave every part of it behind for the week.
 I knew I was close to the answer.
 I had understood the task, I was certain, but why was the computer being cruel?
 </p>

 <p>

 Then Gene entered my life.
 Gene posted on the forum without an avatar.
-Gene had problems on his own, but he had reminded me that there should be no BUY orders in the first and last 20 days.
-I remembered something about that in one of the videos and, honestly, I didn't understand why that was the case, but I cut 20 days off the start and end of the data sequence, punched the values into the exam and...passed.
+Judging by Gene's liberal use of caps, Gene had problems of his own.
+But he had reminded me that there should "be no BUY orders in the first and last 20 days"!.
+I remembered something about that in one of the videos and, honestly, I didn't understand why that was the case, but I cut 20 days off the start and end of the data sequence, punched the values into the exam and, after they verifed my identity, passed.
 </p>

 <p>